College Educator Workshops & Conferences

 Outline of Your Design (not needed for Poster Sessions): The Presentation Committee wants to feature Learner-Centered designs with minimal lecture, especially in the Strategies and Special Sessions.
 Thus, we request that you identify the steps of your design, indicating the approximate time you anticipate for each.
 Presenters are encouraged to address a variety of preferred ways of learning in their design.
 Incomplete design submissions will not be accepted for the conference.
 By way of illustration, for a 60-minute Strategies Session titled "Teaching Success with Hollywood Films," your outline might look like this:

 1. Brief Lecture: Why I use Hollywood films to teach college success.
 (5 min) 2.
 Video clip: Show scene from the film “The Edge” in which two characters (played by Anthony Hopkins and Alec Baldwin) are stranded in a remote wilderness and are stalked by a bear.
 Effectively dramatized is how differently the characters take or do not take responsibility for responding effectively to their difficult situation.
-The Baldwin character responds to the adversity as a passive Victim, while the Hopkins character responds as a pro-active Creator.
+The Baldwin character responds to the adversity with a Reactive Mindset, while the Hopkins character responds with a Proactive Mindset.
 (10 min) 3.
-Guided Pair Conversation: Participants pair up and discuss prepared questions designed to draw out the different ways the two characters respond to the adversity (i.e., Victims or Creators).
+Guided Pair Conversation: Participants pair up and discuss prepared questions designed to draw out the different ways the two characters respond to the adversity (i.e., Reactive Mindset or Proactive Mindset).
 (10 min) 4.
 Whole-Group Discussion: Draw out the two ways of responding to life’s challenges that are depicted in the film.
 (15 min) 5.
 Brief Lecture: Provide examples of student journal entries written after viewing and discussing scenes from “The Edge.”
 Journal entries show how students applied the "lesson" of the film to their own adversities in college and in life.
 (10 min) 6.
 Whole-Group Brainstorm: Ask participants for their examples of other films that could be used to teach college success.
 (10 min)

 IMPORTANT NOTE: The above 60-minute design is predominately learner-centered, containing only 25% lecture.
 The proposals committee does not schedule sessions that contain more than 20-25% of lecture; lecture includes the presenter speaking, showing PP slides, reading, leading Q/A sessions where learners ask questions of the presenter, and any other activity in which the presenter is actively "professing" rather than guiding an experience in which the attendees are engaged actively in thinking/learning.